Delta Reaching for Gold with Additional Flight From New York to Athens

 Delta Air Lines, the world’s second largest airline in terms of passengers carried and the leading U.S. carrier across the Atlantic, offers 6,408 flights each day to 457 destinations in 82 countries on Delta, Song, Delta Shuttle, Delta Connection and Delta’s worldwide partners.
 Delta is a founding member of SkyTeam, a global airline alliance that provides customers with extensive worldwide destinations, flights and services.
 For more information, please go to delta.com.

-Looks like DL is finally beginning to bring back service cut since September 11th.
+is finally beginning to bring back service cut since September 11th.